metas-mk/100-days-of-code/r2-log.md

 - RTMP server broadcasts the feed to multiple viewers (viewer browser)
 - web server that has a list of currently streamed videos
 - selecting a video makes a request to RTMP server to receive the stream

+### R2D38 - August 28th, 2019

+#### metasfresh developer documentation

+- Proceeding with the developer documentation of the metasfresh-webui-frontend project.
+- Creating PropTypes for different components